WGRP

 WGRP (940 AM) is a licensed Class D radio station broadcasting from Greenville, Pennsylvania.
 WGRP broadcasts full-time.
 However, it only sends out 2 watts in the nighttime hours, in order to protect a Canadian and Mexican clear-channel (940 AM) which is reserved by international treaty.
 The Canadian Class A station is no longer on the air; the Mexican station is XEQ in Mexico City.

-FM Translator
+FM translator

 WGRP relays programming to an FM translator in order to improve coverage, especially at night when the AM frequency broadcasts with only 2 watts.
 The FM frequency also gives improved high fidelity stereophonic sound.

-WGRP and WLOA, along with WMVL 101.7 FM in Linesville, PA, are owned by Vilkie Communications, and both feature an oldies format.
+WGRP along with WMVL 101.7 FM in Linesville, Pennsylvania, are owned by Vilkie Communications, and both feature an oldies format.
 Previously, WGRP and WLOA, along with former sister station WEXC were owned by Beacon Broadcasting, operated by Warren-based steel supply magnate Harold Glunt.
 After his death in January 2010, Glunt's surviving son put the stations up for sale.
 Educational Media Foundation acquired all three stations, with the intention to spin off WGRP and WLOA to separate owners.